Technical key indicators and graphs of the campaign results.

 This sketch cannot currently be displayed in exports

-The score is the average of the scores obtained for all the events in this campaign.
-This is a measure of the detection rate of attack simulations carried out by BlackNoise.
+This score is the average of the scores obtained for all the events in this simulation.
+This is a measure of the detection rate of attacks carried out by BlackNoise.

 BlackNoise rates each event according to 2 criteria: